Tier 2 Canada Research Chair in Racial Inequality in Democratic Societies

 PhD, University of Toronto

-Race and ethnic politics; Black politics; comparative race studies; diaspora and transnationalism; racial inequality; American/comparative political development.
+Canadian politics; race and ethnic politics; Black politics; comparative race studies; diaspora and transnationalism; racial inequality; American/comparative political development

 2016.
 The Schematic State: Race, Transnationalism and the Politics of the Census.
 New York: Cambridge University Press.